Mark B. Milstein

 Biography

-Dr. Mark Milstein is clinical professor of management and director of the Center for Sustainable Global Enterprise at the Samuel Curtis Johnson Graduate School of Management at Cornell University.
-He conducts applied research in and oversees the center's work on market and enterprise creation; business development; clean technology commercialization; and sustainable finance.
+Mark Milstein is clinical professor of management and director of the Center for Sustainable Global Enterprise at the Samuel Curtis Johnson Graduate School of Management at Cornell University.
+He conducts applied research in and oversees the center's work on market and enterprise creation, business development, clean technology commercialization, and sustainable finance.

 Milstein's work and perspectives have been featured in the New York Times, MSNBC, CNBC, Forbes, The Guardian, and GreenBiz.
 He is a frequent speaker on the topics of strategy, organizational change, and innovation related to business and sustainability.
 He also consults with a number of multinational firms, small- and medium-sized enterprises, and NGOs.
 He currently serves on the board of directors of Livelihood Basix International and as a board member for Johnson & Johnson's Earthwards Program.

 Milstein earned a BA in economics and Japanese from the University of Michigan.
-He later earned both an MBA in general management and an MS in natural resource policy from the University of Michigan's dual-degree Corporate Environmental Management (now Erb) Program.
+He later earned both an MBA in general management and an MS in natural resource policy from the University of Michigan's dual-degree corporate environmental management program.
 He received his PhD in strategic management from the University of North Carolina at Chapel Hill.

 Recent Courses